 Assessment is complete when the last item of the FIMTM assessment is scored and the time stamp must be the date on which this occurs.
-Even if the recording of this date happens on a day subsequent to the day the last item of the assessment was completed, the date recorded must be the date the last item of the FIMTM assessment was scored.
+Even if the recording of this date happens on a day subsequent to the day the last item of the assessment was completed, the date recorded must be the date the date item of the FIMTM assessment was scored.

-For statistical separation from episodes with a care type of rehabilitation or GEM to episodes with a care type of rehabilitation or GEM the separation FIMTM of the prior episode may be repeated as the admission FIMTM of the subsequent episode.
+For statistical separations from episodes with a care type of rehabilitation or GEM to episodes with a care type of rehabilitation or GEM the separation FIM[TM] of the prior episode may be repeated as the admission FIM[TM] of the subsequent episode.

-For FIM[TM] on separation for patients who die in hospital, assign a score of 1 for each item, resulting in a total FIM[TM] on separation score of 18.
+For FIMTM on separation for patients who die in hospital, assign a score of 1 for each item, resulting in a total FIMTM on separation score of 18.